slang-legacy/wp-json-api/README.md

 This plugin was created at [The Museum of Modern Art](http://moma.org/) for the weblog [Inside/Out](http://moma.org/explore/inside_out), which is served from Ruby on Rails.
 Instead of reimplementing the site templates as a WordPress theme, we opted for a Rails front-end that displays content served from a WordPress back-end.
 JSON API provides the necessary interface for retrieving content and accepting comment submissions.

-See the [Other Notes](http://wordpress.org/extend/plugins/json-api/other_notes/) section for the complete documentation.
+See [Other Notes](http://wordpress.org/extend/plugins/json-api/other_notes/) for the complete documentation.

 ##Installation

 1. Upload the `json-api` folder to the `/wp-content/plugins/` directory or install directly through the plugin installer.
 2. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.

-##Documentation
+##Table of Contents
  - [General concepts](#general-concepts)
    - [Requests](#requests)
    - [Controllers](#controllers)